RedLanternTech/RLT_TechBook/HangulInputforArch.md

 # Notes
 This is for how I got Hangul (Korean) input working in ArcoLinux (will probably work in Manjaro or Arch).
 I know this method works as of 1-29-22.

+**In Manjaro Cinamon, for whatever reason, the config only comes up if you have a text field open or its ready for input.
+So open either office or a terminal**

 Commands to run in the terminal